jakobzhao/geog595/02_cyber/pe.md

 9\.
 Before we jump to the next section, please:

-Star the repository by pressing the `star` button on the top right, and;
+- Star the course repository [https://github.com/jakobzhao/geog595](https://github.com/jakobzhao/geog595) by pressing the `star` button on the top right, and;

-Navigate to Dr. Zhao's front page at [https://github.com/jakobzhao](https://github.com/jakobzhao), and click the `Follow` button to be a follower.
+- Navigate to Dr. Zhao's front page at [https://github.com/jakobzhao](https://github.com/jakobzhao), and click the `Follow` button to be a follower.

 ## 3\.
 Project management